kwmin90/game_list_app_igdb_react/README.md

-# game_list_app_igdb_react
+# Game List App

-Built using: React, react-router-dom
+Built using: React, react-router-dom, CSS Grid

-# Before running the app, make sure you get an api key from https://www.igdb.com/api and create a file called .env with value REACT_APP_USER_KEY = your_user-key
+# Before running the app, make sure you get an api key from https://www.igdb.com/api, then create a file called .env with value REACT_APP_USER_KEY = your_user-key

-I am trying to re-create my previous angular project using react and no bootstrap or IGDB API wrapper.
-I am practicing css grid.
+Recreated my previous Angular project with React without the help of Bootstrap or IGDB API wrapper.
+User can search their favorite games, and add it to the list to display in homr screen.